- For Students

 Bringing together accomplished scientists and clinical investigators, the NIH provides its clinical fellows with the opportunity to work collaboratively with Nobel laureates, be mentored by world renowned physicians, participate directly in cutting-edge investigational protocols, and rotate to some of the nation's finest academic medical centers within the metropolitan Washington, DC, region for additional clinical training.

 At the NIH, we sponsor a wide-variety of training programs, each of which is filled with rich learning experiences.
 Your learning perspective will change and grow with you as you discover your talents, accomplish your goals, and contribute to the health of the global community we serve.
-We currently sponsor 17 medical specialty or subspecialty programs which have been accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-We also jointly sponsor clinical training programs with extramural training partners, including Johns Hopkins, University of Maryland, and the National Capital Consortium.
+We currently sponsor 18 medical specialty or subspecialty programs which have been accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+We also collaborate with extramural training partners that sponsor accredited clinical training programs, including Johns Hopkins, University of Maryland, and the National Capital Consortium.
 And we sponsor numerous "one of kind" translational medicine fellowship training programs within the 27 Institutes and Centers of the NIH.

 If this atmosphere of innovation and excellence in research and patient care appeals to you, I encourage you to learn more about our programs and consider advancing your training and career through a residency or clinical fellowship at the NIH.

 Apply to Programs

 NOTE: PDF documents require the free Adobe Reader.